andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 end
 ```

-Now, Models/tables we'd move to the new database will inherit from `AnimalsRecord`.
+Models/tables inherit from `AnimalsRecord` to work with that database.
 For example a `Dog` class:
 ```rb
 class Dog < AnimalsRecord
   # Talks automatically to the animals database.
 end
 ```
-This means the `dogs` table (assuming `self.table_name = "dogs"` here) would be a table in the separate Animals database (`my_animals_db`).

 Eventually all new DBs and infra (PgBouncer, config vars) were set up, and could be switched over to.
 In the Rails app, the new DBs were named generically as they didn't really correspond to a particular grouping of activity like a service, we just wanted a bunch of DBs with unique names.

 The names of the DBs were part of the parent model, now the parent of the original model.
-Since the original model doesn't change with this, the new DB details are nicely "hidden" (encapsulated) in the parent model.
+Since the original model doesn't change apart from having a new parent class, the new DB details are nicely encapsulated.

-`disable_joins` for `has_many :through` relationships ended up covering a lot of the needed query changes to get tests passing again, however there were other issues encountered on the way.
+`disable_joins` for `has_many :through` relationships ended up covering a lot of what was needed for query database separation, however there were other issues encountered on the way.

 What were they?